EasyVista

 AI Advantages in ITSM: Why This Isn’t a Robot Takeover

 AI isn’t a new concept in the workplace.
-The goal of AI is to take the tasks where human intervention offers the least value and automate them while also creating pathways to quickly take in and analyze thousands, sometimes even millions, of data points.
+Its core purpose in ITSM is to automate tasks where human intervention offers the least value while creating pathways to analyze thousands, sometimes millions, of data points in real time.

 AI in ITSM can have a few different use cases, including: